-ADD / ADHD Treatment in Children
+ADHD or ADD Treatment for Children

-Treatment for ADD/ADHD isn’t just about taking medication.
-There are many other effective treatments that can help kids with ADD/ADHD improve their ability to pay attention, control impulsive behavior, and curb hyperactivity.
+Treatment for ADHD isn’t just about taking medication.
+There are many other effective treatments that can help kids with ADHD improve their ability to pay attention, control impulsive behavior, and curb hyperactivity.
 Nutritious meals, play and exercise, and learning better social skills are all part of a balanced treatment plan that can improve performance at school, improve your child’s relationships with others, and decrease stress and frustration.

-ADD / ADHD treatment and help: Medication isn’t the only answer
+ADHD treatment: Medication isn’t the only answer

 Furthermore, there are concerns about the effects these powerful drugs may have on a child’s developing brain.
 And the side effects—such as irritability, loss of appetite, and insomnia—can also be problematic.